mui/material-ui/docs/src/pages/components/transitions/transitions.md

 - Call the `onExited` callback prop when the exit transition is completed.
   These two callbacks allow to unmount the children when in a closed state and fully transitioned.

-For more information on creating a custom transition, visit the _react-transition-group_ [Transition docs](http://reactcommunity.org/react-transition-group/transition).
+For more information on creating a custom transition, visit the _react-transition-group_ [`Transition` documentation](http://reactcommunity.org/react-transition-group/transition).
 You can also visit the dedicated sections of some of the components:

 - [Modal](/components/modal/#transitions)